JamesPImes/pyTRS/guides/guides/tractlist.md

 # Guide to `TractList` objects

-`TractList` objects are a subclass of the built-in `list`, with added functionality to:
+`TractList` objects are an emulation of the built-in `list`, with added functionality to:

 * type-check any objects that are added to it (if an object other than a `Tract` is appended, it will raise a `TypeError`, although it can also unpack `Tract` objects out of `PLSSDesc`, `TractList` or other iterables that hold any of those object types -- see the `.from_multiple()` method).